Kushal-rathod02/kushal-portfolio/README.md

 ### 🔎 Identity Clarification
 This profile belongs to **Kushal Rathod**, an engineering student (BE, 2028) from India and a frontend developer.
-I am **not associated** with other individuals using similar names or usernames such as "KushalXCoder".
+I am **not associated** with:
+- KushalXCoder
+- Any other developers, researchers, or professionals with similar names.

 ## 🔧 Skills
 - HTML